Rod Bruinooge: Film and television

-Politician
+Political career

 Candidate

 Bruinooge was a frequent candidate for public office before his election in 2006.
 He first sought the provincial Progressive Conservative nomination for Riel in 2002, but withdrew when it became clear that the nomination date would be in flux for some time.

 He later campaigned as the Conservative candidate for Winnipeg South in the 2004 federal election.
 One of his more creative campaign advertisements was a self-directed, fifteen-second promotional film entitled "Big Tobacco", which compared Paul Martin's efforts at government renewal to misleading tobacco advertising.
 The spot ran as a preview for Shrek 2 in some Winnipeg theatres.

 Bruinooge was one of only three aboriginal candidates to run for the Conservative Party in the 2004 election.
 The Conservative Party has sometimes been depicted as hostile to aboriginal interests, and at one point in the campaign Bruinooge and party leader Stephen Harper were the targets of a protest by aboriginal activists, including David Chartrand of the Manitoba Métis Federation.
 Bruinooge finished second in the election against Liberal incumbent Reg Alcock.

 Bruinooge sought the Conservative nomination for Winnipeg South for a second time in the spring of 2005, but lost to rival candidate Hugh McFadyen by a narrow margin.
 A few months later, he was defeated by McFadyen a second time in a contest for the provincial Progressive Conservative nomination in Fort Whyte.
 Once again, McFadyen won by a very narrow margin.

 McFadyen resigned his federal nomination when he chose to run provincially, and Bruinooge was chosen as the Conservative candidate in his place.
 His candidacy was endorsed on January 18, 2006 by Vote Marriage Canada, a group which opposes same-sex marriage.
 Although Bruinooge is a member of the Manitoba Métis Federation, that organization endorsed Reg Alcock.

 Bruinooge defeated Alcock by 111 votes on election day, in what most political observers described as a significant upset.
 Bruinooge was aided by a national trend toward his party, as well as by Alcock's decision to spend most of his time canvassing with Liberal candidates in other ridings.